WolframResearch/semantic-math/README.md

 # Semantic Math Project

-The semantic math project consists of two components: *semantic math parser*, which converts mathematical statements into parse trees; and *theorem search*, which is a retrieval system for key statements from the arXiv corpus.
+The Semantic Math Project consists of two components: *semantic math parser*, which converts mathematical statements into parse trees; and *theorem search*, which is a retrieval system for key statements from the arXiv corpus.

 # Semantic Math Parser